 Position Summary: We have an exciting opportunity to join our team as a Nurse Manager.

-Under the supervision of the Senior Director of Nursing and the Administrative and Medical Directors of the Clinical Trials Office (CTO), the Oncology Research Nurse Manager provides consistent leadership and oversight of the daily activities CTO Clinical Coordination Unit ensuring standardized practices compliant with all institutional and regulatory requirements are adhered to.
+In this role, the successful candidate Under the supervision of the Senior Director of Nursing and the Administrative and Medical Directors of the Clinical Trials Office (CTO), the Oncology Research Nurse Manager provides consistent leadership and oversight of the daily activities CTO Clinical Coordination Unit ensuring standardized practices compliant with all institutional and regulatory requirements are adhered to.
 This includes day to day operations of the unit, supervision of research nurses and clinical coordinators.
 Responsible for the orientation and ongoing training of CCU staff.
 Ensure all CCU staff maintain good quality source documentation according to ICH-GCP guidelines while satisfying HIPAA and patient rights, rules and regulation.
 Collaborate with the CTO to create and communicate new and changed standard operating procedures.
 Convey a positive and professional image and represent the clinic in a professional courteous and efficient manner.